spack/spack-tutorial/tutorial_environments.rst

 .. code-block:: console

 	$ spack env create myproject
+	==> Updating view at /home/spack1/spack/var/spack/environments/myproject/.spack-env/view
-   ==> Created environment 'myproject' in ~/spack/var/spack/environments/myproject
+	==> Created environment 'myproject' in /home/spack1/spack/var/spack/environments/myproject

 An environment is a virtualized ``spack`` instance that you can use for a specific purpose.
+The environment also has an associated *view*, which is a single prefix where all packages from the environment are linked.

 You can see the environments we've created so far like this:

 .. code-block:: console